olwal/AiDrawing/README.md

    - Handles vision analysis of your drawing.
    - Provides semantic descriptions that guide the diffusion model.

-2. **Run StreamDiffusionSpoutServer** — Must be active for image generation.
+2. **Run StreamDiffusionSpoutService** — Must be active for image generation.
    - Receives both the user’s drawing (as an image) and the AI-generated description (as a text prompt).
    - Performs real-time **image-to-image diffusion** to enhance and complete your artwork.
    - Sends the generated result back to **AIDrawing** via **Spout** (GPU texture sharing).